topgabbie/Project-7/readme.md

 # Topic: Devops Tooling Website Solution

-# Objective : To implement a 3-tier Application Architecture with a single Database and a NFS Server as a Shared Files Storage
+## Objective : To implement a 3-tier Application Architecture with a single Database and a NFS Server as a Shared Files Storage

-# Project Components:
+## Project Components

 - Infrastructure: AWS
 - Webserver Linux: Red Hat Enterprise Linux 8
 - Database Server: Ubuntu 20.04 + MySQL